 Available to all study abroad students studying abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad.
 In exchange for scholarship funding, all Boren Scholars must agree to the NSEP Service Requirement.
 Applications are needed almost a year before the actual study abroad program.
 For more information please visit the Boren Scholarship website.

 Available to all U.S. citizen or permanent resident of the U.S. students for programs during summer, fall or spring.
 Five different foundation scholarships are available to U.S. students who have a minimum of a 2.5 GPA.
 Students can only apply to one type of scholarship of the five offered.
 For more information please visit the Foundation for Global Scholars website.

 Minority/ Interest Groups

 - Scholarships- Scholarships, grants and internships information for women during their undergraduate and graduate levels.
-Please visit scholarships website.
+Please visit the scholarships website.
 Application Deadline: Varies

 - MIUSA- A list of scholarships available for women.
 Please visit their website for more information.
 Application Deadline: Varies